-In addition to the normal mode of operation, the console can be switched into one of two modes which impose restrictions on certain console operations.
+In addition to the normal operation mode, the console can be switched into one of two modes which impose restrictions on console operations.

-The broadcast facilities panel contains two buttons labelled REH (Rehearse) and ON AIR.
-Pressing either of these buttons sets the console to run in the relevant mode.
-See Fig 1.
+The broadcast facilities area of the panel contains two buttons labelled REH (Rehearse) and ON AIR.
+Pressing either of these buttons sets the console to run in the relevant mode, see Fig 1 & Fig 2.

 External interfaces can also trigger the console into switching these modes on or off with a signal sent via the console's general purpose inputs.
-For GPIO configuration see "GPIO" on page 190.
+For GPIO configuration see "GPIO" on page 170.